geoawd/py-to-player/README.md

 - NTAG-213 stickers
 - Amazon Alexa Dot

-## Raspberry Pi configuration
-I used a pi zero w as this was readibly available with the header already soldered.
-- enable SPIO
-- disable default audio (the HDMI, that I do not want to use)

 ## RC522 pin configuration
 - SDA connects to Pin 24.
 - SCK connects to Pin 23.